Photographer Creates Giant Wave Sculptures from Deadwood in Hamburg Forest

 #8

-In a statement expanding on the deeper meaning behind his installations, Gläscher reflected, “A wave is a periodic oscillation or a unique disturbance in the state of a system.
+Gläscher dug a little deeper into the meaning of his installations and shared something really powerful.
+He said, “A wave is a periodic oscillation or a unique disturbance in the state of a system.
 Observations are diverse, personal, and not always transferable—they can be experienced in many different ways.
 A perceived object can have an impact in countless forms.
 Is it standing still?
 Has it moved?
 Nothing is ever as it seems.
 Are appearances deceptive?
 Not necessarily.
 They carry me, wash over me, swirl within me, make me anxious, retreat, and then surge toward me again.”